 Potential Risk Class

 Credit Risk → Relatively Low (Class A) Moderate (Class B) Relatively High (Class C)

 Interest Rate Risk ↓

 Relatively Low (Class I)

-Moderate (Class II) A-II
+Moderate (Class II)

-Relatively High (Class III)
+Relatively High (Class III) A-III

-A Moderate interest rate risk and Relatively Low Credit Risk
+A relatively high interest rate risk and relatively low cre odit risk ·

 Potential Risk Class ('PRC') matrix indicates the maximum interest rate risk (measured by Macaulay Duration of the scheme) and maximum credit risk (measured by Credit Risk Value of the scheme) the fund manager can take in the scheme.
-PRC matrix classification is done in accordance with and subject to the methodology/guidelines prescribed by SEBI to help investors take informed decision based on the maximum interest rate risk and maximum credit risk the fund manager can take in the scheme, as depicted in PRC matrix.
+PRC matrix classification is done in accordance with and subject to the methodology/guidelines prescribed by SEBI to help investors take informed decision based on the maximum interest rate risk and maximum credit risk the fund manager can take in the scheme, as depicted in the PRC matrix.